mustafa-alfar/Dashboard/README.md

 # Data-Driven Documents Dashboard
-by using d3 , svg and js we built a data visualisation that have 3 different type of Chart
-1-Pie 2-Map 3-Histogram
+by using d3.JS, SVG and JS I built a data visualisation that has 3 different types of Chart 1-Pie 2-Map 3-Histogram

 to inistall locally :
 1. open your terminal.